saf-dmitry/latex-math-input/README.md

 ## Defined Abbreviations

-The overview of [defined abbreviations][abbr-md] can be downloaded in Markdown format for reference.
+An [overview][abbr-md] of the defined abbreviations can be downloaded in Markdown format for reference.

 [castel-notes]: https://castel.dev/post/lecture-notes-1/